Jerry Hayes: Legal career

 Hayes was called to the Bar by the Middle Temple in 1977.
 Hayes has practised as lead defence counsel in high-profile cases, including R v McGing and R v Tishane Bernard.
 McGing was a soldier in Basra accused of drowning a teenager whilst on patrol.
 He was acquitted.
 Tishane Bernard was accused of a gangland execution, and was also acquitted.
 He was instrumental in setting up Ten 17 radio with Tony Saxby and Russ Lewell in 1991.
 He acted as lawyer to John Hemming in his 2005 legal bid to challenge postal votes at the 2005 general election and has also defended celebrities and a British soldier in Iraq.
 Hayes also represented two Labour councillors accused of postal ballot fraud in Birmingham.

 Hayes works at Goldsmith Chambers on whose website he is described as specialising in leading high-profile murder, drugs, rape and fraud cases.
 He discontinued the rape prosecution of Liam Allan in December 2017 after it was discovered that the police had withheld tens of thousands of text messages sent by the complainant.

 Personal life

-Hayes is married to Alison and has two children, Lawrence and Francesca.
-He was the subject of a newspaper article in The Mirror on 7 January 1997 which 'outed' him as bisexual, having a long-term affair with another man, Paul Stone.
+Hayes is married to Alison and has two children.

+In January 1997, the News of the World reported that in 1991, Hayes began an affair with an 18-year-old male Conservative researcher which lasted for over a year.
+Hayes denied any sexual component to their relationship and said they were only friends.
+The decision to report the story drew criticism from other newspapers, with Peter Popham writing in The Independent, "One has to ask why Jerry Hayes's gay fling/platonic friendship should be thought to have any bearing on anything besides the emotions of those two people and, arguably, those close to them".

 He is a member of the Savile Club.